 Cost of accommodation in Zurich

-Renters will also have to pay their own utility bills, which are usually equivalent to about 10 percent of the rent.
-Although it's possible to apply for exemptions, TV and radio licence fees are also something worth taking into account when considering utility payments.
+You’ll also most likely have to budget to pay utility bills on top of rent.
+Although it’s possible to apply for exemptions, TV and radio licence fees are also something worth taking into account when considering utility payments.

 Expats living in Zurich should get into the habit of recycling.
-The council taxes residents per rubbish bag, and one can save a considerable amount by separating their rubbish into plastic, glass and aluminium and disposing of these at free recycling sites around Zurich.
+The council taxes residents per rubbish bag, and you can save a considerable amount by separating your rubbish into plastic, glass, and aluminium and disposing of these at free recycling sites around Zurich.

 Cost of healthcare in Zurich

-In line with Swiss law, private healthcare is compulsory in Zurich, and expats will need to get covered within three months of their arrival.
-Health insurance is by no means cheap in Switzerland, and it is worth shopping around to find a suitable package for one's individual needs.
+In line with Swiss law, private health insurance is compulsory in Zurich, and expats will need to get covered within three months of their arrival.
+Health insurance is by no means cheap in Switzerland, and it is worth shopping around to find a suitable package for your individual needs.

-The cost of health insurance will largely depend on the level of coverage one chooses, where they live and if they have supplemental cover.
-Expats on any form of long-term medication should check whether this is covered by their health insurance policy.
-It's also important to note that dental treatment is not covered by health insurance.
+The cost of health insurance will largely depend on the level of coverage you choose, where you live and if you have supplemental cover.
+If you’re on any form of long-term medication, you should check whether this is covered by your health insurance policy.
+Dental treatment is not covered by health insurance.

 Cost of transport in Zurich

 The city is divided into transport zones.
-There often isn't a big difference in rental prices between Zurich and its outskirts, so many expats find that living closer to work is the best way to save, allowing them to commute by bicycle.
-That said, residents will need to buy an extra ticket if they wish to transport their bicycles on the train.
+There often isn’t a big difference in rental prices between Zurich and its outskirts, so many expats find that living closer to work is the best way to save, allowing them to commute by bicycle.
+That said, you’ll need to buy an extra ticket if you wish to transport your bicycle on the train.

 Owning and maintaining a car in Zurich is costly and quite unnecessary for most expats.
 Public parking fees quickly add up.
 Drivers also have to pay to park in residential areas, so expats planning on getting a car should check the rates for residential parking in different areas and suburbs when they are searching for a home.